Seraaron/agora/srd/Script Change Tools.md

 We sometimes call this 'fading to black' or 'drawing the curtains', and it's especially useful for cutting out any content that people have listed as squicks.
 Commonly, this includes things like sex scenes, overly gory details, torture, or animal abuse; but it can be anything, really.

-A more advanced technique is to use this to _skip to the next most interesting point in the story_ to keep a good session pace.
+Another technique is to use this to _skip to the next most interesting point in the story_ to keep a good session pace.
 (Though this particular use is employed more often by the FC rather than a player).
 This is also slightly different from using [[Downtime and Travel|downtime]], [[Session Structure#Cuts|montages]], or [[travel scenes]] though.

 ### ⏪ Rewind